South Londonderry (UK Parliament constituency)

-South Derry was a parliament constituency in Ireland which returned one Member of Parliament to the House of Commons of the United Kingdom on the electoral system of first past the post from 1885 to 1922.
+South Londonderry, or South Derry, was a parliament constituency in Ireland which returned one Member of Parliament to the House of Commons of the United Kingdom on the electoral system of first past the post from 1885 to 1922.

 Politics

 The constituency was a majority unionist area.
 All three candidates at the 1918 general election were Catholics.

 Boundaries and boundary changes

 Prior to 1885, County Londonderry returned two MPs to the House of Commons of the United Kingdom sitting at the Palace of Westminster.
 Under the Redistribution of Seats Act 1885, the parliamentary county was divided into the divisions of North Derry and South Derry.
 The parliamentary borough of Coleraine lost its separate representation.